Community Clinic Hours

-This donate-what-you-can (DWYC) perinatal clinic is a community centred clinic in Pittsburgh, PA.
+Community Clinic Hours is a low-barrier, donate-what-you-can (DWYC), perinatal-focused, and community-centred outreach initiative.
 It is a collaboration between Ìyá Pittsburgh, Igi Osè Traditional Birth Services, Amethyst Community Health, and various other guest providers and organisations.

-The monthly clinic is located on the Northside of Pittsburgh in the neighbourhood of Perry South, where the community is essentially in a perinatal care desert with regard to affirming & culturally appropriate care for BIPOC/Q/T people.
+The weekly clinic is located on the Northside of Pittsburgh in the neighbourhood of West Allegheny, where the community is essentially in a perinatal care desert with regard to affirming & culturally appropriate care for BIPOC & LGBTQ+ people.

 The aim is to provide basic perinatal and reproductive care, support, and education to anyone, while prioritising those people who have been historically marginalised & exploited in reproductive healthcare spaces.